lewah/mangosplit/COVID-19/README.md

 4. Countries with Highest Death Count per Population
 5. Showing contintents with the highest death count per population

+Which country started vaccinating its citizens first?
+Which country has the highest vaccinated people?
+What are the different categories of vaccines offered?
+Which vaccine is used by various countries?

 SQL:

 Column 'continent' does not allow DBNull.Value.  -  change to allows nulls